ktomanelli/Technicode.io/src/posts/2020-11-29-making-a-simple-slack-bot/index.md

 `const Slack = require('slack');`

 We'll then set our bot token from earlier to another const we'll call 'token'.
-I'm using an evironment variable here as it's a safer option for api keys but you don't have to.
+I'm using an environment variable here as it's a safer option for api keys but you don't have to.

 `const token = process.env.SLACK_BOT_TOKEN;`